-In addition to those listed in this Policy, the Archdiocese also has the following Child safeguarding protocols and procedures, to provide guidance on appropriate and inappropriate behaviours with Children:
+In addition to those listed in this Policy, the Archdiocese also has the following Safeguarding protocols and procedures, to provide guidance on appropriate and inappropriate behaviours with Children and Adults at Risk:

-- Fact Sheet: Behaviours to Encourage and Avoid - Protocol: Using Social Media and Technology to Communicate with Children - Fact Sheet: Using Social Media and Technology to Communicate with Children - Fact Sheet: Cyberbullying - Protocol: Using alcohol, Tobacco and other Drugs - Fact Sheet: Using alcohol, Tobacco and other Drugs
+- Fact Sheet: Behaviours to Encourage and Avoid - Protocol: Using Social Media and Technology to Communicate with Children and Adults at Risk - Fact Sheet: Using Social Media and Technology to Communicate with Children and Adults at Risk - Fact Sheet: Cyberbullying - Protocol: Using alcohol, Tobacco and other Drugs - Fact Sheet: Using alcohol, Tobacco and other Drugs

-14 Reviewing the Policy
+13 Reviewing the Policy

-The Archdiocese will review the Policy and Code of Conduct regularly to determine whether any modifications may be necessary to improve the safeguarding of Children.
-It will consider the opinions of Children in refining and developing this Policy and its Child safeguarding materials.
+The Archdiocese will review the Policy and Code of Conduct regularly to determine whether any modifications may be necessary to improve the safeguarding of Children and Adults at Risk.
+It will consider the opinions of Children/Adults at Risk in refining and developing this Policy and its Safeguarding materials.